Publishing fresh blog posts on a regular basis one of the most important ways you can create and build an audience of potential customers.

 3. Create Your Brand’s Voice

 After you’ve researched your target customer base and your industry, you’re ready to create your brand’s voice.
-This is your brand’s general tone and writing style.
+This your brand’s general tone and writing style.

 The right voice depends on the product or service you sell as well as what your target audience responds to.
 For instance, check out Taco Bell’s twitter account.
 They’re informal, fun and responsive to fans.